ddashwood/FreemarketFx.ShoppingBasket/README.md

 the API.
 However, it should be noted that many PUT and POST requests create or update resourcese which can't be accessed by a corresponding GET request as would be normal in REST.
-Instead, the resourcds are included in the response to the GET request to retrieve the Basket details.
+Instead, the resources are included in the response to the GET request to retrieve the Basket details.
 This is largely because of time constraints - it was felt that this implementation meets all the requirements of the project, and allows it to be built within the